 This one goes along with being more productive.
 Most of you will do your side hustle from home.
 And there are so many potential distractions!
 Your tv, the couch, social media, kids, the fridge, the laundry…

 Become aware of what is distracting you and consciously avoid doing these things!
-Make a list with things that you are not allowed to do while you are working.
+Make a list of things that you are not allowed to do while you are working.
 Again, this is no hobby, this is business.

 9. Prepare your week

 Juggling a full-time job, a side hustle, a social life, and a household are not always easy.
 Make sure to sit down once a week (most people use Sunday evening) and schedule all of your tasks and appointments for the upcoming week.

 On top of that, check your calendar for the next day every evening to get an overview of what you have to do the following day.
 This will help you stay organized and not forget anything important.
 In case you won’t be able to complete a planned task, reschedule it for another day.

 10. Make food plans

 Sounds too simple?
 Well, food is a big part of our lives, obviously.
 Many people spend quite a bit of time thinking of what they can eat for lunch the next day or what they will have for dinner tonight.
 That also results in additional trips to the supermarket.

 Avoid that time waster and plan your meals ahead.
 This will not only save you time but also money.
 And it can even be healthier since you avoid spontaneous frozen pizza or trips to fast food restaurants because you don’t know what else to eat.